Brad Young (footballer, born 2003): Personal life

-Young was hospitalised in June 2020, at the age of 17, after being the victim of a stabbing in a Solihull park.
-He made a full recovery and was able to play again for the Aston Villa academy the same season.
+Young was seriously injured in June 2020, at the age of 17, after being stabbed three times during a mugging in Elmdon Park, Solihull.
+Young was told that doctors were unsure he would survive the stabbing and later overheard doctors discussing the possibility that he would have to use a colostomy bag.
+He made a full recovery and was able to play again for the Aston Villa academy the following season.